stonyyi/cine-io/development/docs/main.md

 ### Update a live stream
 *Location: Web Server*

 This will update the stream details.
-Currently only `name` is supported.

 End point: